mautic/developer-documentation-new/docs/rest_api/forms.rst

      - The object type that the field maps to - ``contact`` or ``company``
    * - ``mappedField``
      - string
-     - The specific Contact or Company field that the form field maps to
+     - The specific Contact or Company field that the Form Field maps to

 .. _get Form action properties: